bparanj/crystal/programming/rails/runtime-tools.md

 Run a program under a system call monitor and reason about the operating system calls made.

-Running a program under a system call monitor to observe operating system calls can be a useful technique in certain debugging scenarios, including some aspects of debugging a Rails framework codebase.
+Running a program under a system call monitor to observe operating system calls can be a useful technique in certain debugging scenarios,  some aspects of debugging a Rails framework codebase.
 However, its applicability and usefulness depend on the nature of the problem you're trying to fix.
 Here's a more detailed look at when and how this approach might be applicable in the context of Rails:

 ### When It's Applicable: